When this article came out in 2017 I wanted to share this funnel strategy with you.

 Send another freebie offer a few days later.
 Say hi and ask how they are.
 Next invite them to a webinar or your next online event because you want to build that trust.

-Use the first 10 days to build trust and educate your customers with new strategies, tips.
+Use the first 10 days to build trust and educate your customers with new strategies and tips.

 After you have gained trust get to know your subscribers and begin building a community.